Melbourne’s protected water catchments are a precious resource, and the reason much of our water needs very little treatment.

 Timber harvesting in the catchments

-A very small proportion of the water catchments is open to timber harvesting from December to April each year – about 310 hectares out of a total of 56,300 hectares of state forest.
-No logging is permitted in the national parks catchments.
-Research has found this has a minimal impact on water yield.
+A very small proportion of the water catchments - about 310 hectares out of a total of 56,300 hectares of state forest - is open to timber harvesting from December to April each year.
+This corresponds to about 0.2% of Melbourne's total water supply catchment area (156,700 hectares), and research has found this has a minimal impact on overall water yield.

 All timber harvesting follows the Victorian Code of Forest Practices for Timber Production, and companies are audited by the Department of Environment and Primary Industries to make sure they comply.